-Note: A maximum of 8 sensors can be managed by the Panduit G5 PDU controller.
-A maximum of 2 handles can be managed by each individual Panduit G5 iPDU.
+Note: A maximum of 8 sensors can be managed by the Panduit SmartZone G5 PDU controller.

 Configuring Cabinet Access Control

 All Rack Access Control configuration can be done under the Rack Access Control Page from the Web GUI.
 To access the Rack Access Control Page from the Web GUI, perform the following steps.